Pseudohistory: Ethnocentric or nationalist revisionism

+Most Afrocentric (i.e. Pre-Columbian Africa-Americas contact theories, see Ancient Egyptian race controversy) ideas have been identified as pseudohistorical, alongside the "Indigenous Aryans" theories published by Hindu nationalists during the 1990s and 2000s.
+The "crypto-history" developed within Germanic mysticism and Nazi occultism has likewise been placed under this categorization.

 The Sun Language Theory is a pseudohistorical ideology which argues that all languages are descended from a form of proto-Turkish.
 The theory may have been partially devised in order to legitimize Arabic and Semitic loanwords occurring in the Turkish language by instead asserting that the Arabic and Semitic words were derived from the Turkish ones rather than vice versa.

 A large number of nationalist pseudohistorical theories deal with the legendary Ten Lost Tribes of ancient Israel.
 British-Israelism, also known as Anglo-Israelism, the most famous example of this type, has been conclusively refuted by mainstream historians using evidence from a vast array of different fields of study.

-Another form of ethnocentric revisionism is nationalistic pseudohistory.
-The "Ancient Macedonians continuity theory" is one such pseudohistorical theory, which postulates demographic, cultural and linguistic continuity between Macedonians of antiquity and the main ethnic group in present-day North Macedonia.
-Also, the Bulgarian medieval dynasty of the Komitopules, which ruled the First Bulgarian Empire in its last decades, is presented as "Macedonian", ruling a "medieval Macedonian state", because of the location of its capitals in Macedonia.